Influence: Cialdini’s 6 Principles of Persuasion – #6 Scarcity

 2. You can lose up to $3,000 per year if you don’t isolate your house.

 Loss aversion is our preference to avoid losing something compared to gaining something of equal value.
 Psychologists Amos Tversky and Daniel Kahneman once proved that losing $100 is twice as painful as the pleasure of earning $100.
-We care more about what we already possess than what we could potentially get.

 What’s the problem with scarcity?